Operation Persil: Background

-In September 1958, a constitutional referendum was held in Guinea, then still a French colony, which, if passed, French colonies would become part of the new French Community; if rejected, the territory would be granted independence.
+In September 1958, a constitutional referendum was held in Guinea, then still a French colony, which, if passed, French colonies would become part of the new French Community.
+If rejected, the territory would be granted independence.
 During the referendum campaign, French President Charles de Gaulle visited Guinea.
-Guinea was one of only two colonies where the major political party campaigned for a "no" vote.
-The country became the only one to reject the offer and opt for immediate independence.
-On 2 October 1958, Guinea became an independent country under president Ahmed Sékou Touré.
+De Gaulle warned that states voting "no" would commit "secession", and that France would pull out their financial and material aids.
+The ruling party, Democratic Party of Guinea, led by Ahmed Sekou Touré, heavily campaigned for a "no" vote.
+During de Gaulle's visit, Touré made a speech to the crowd to advocate rejecting the French Community, stating "There is no dignity without freedom: we prefer freedom in poverty to riches in slavery."
+All of France's colonies voted yes but Guinea.
+On 2 October 1958, Guinea proclaimed its independence, and Sékou Touré became its first ever president.